 As with any business, in the adventure photographer realm networking is necessary!
 You need to be a positive person and keep your reputation in check.

 A bad reputation can follow you around in this industry!
 Clients move to other companies; other adventure photographers talk.

 If you go around being a sh***y person, it will catch up with you.
 Set a good example and bring joy to others rather than tear them down!

 Us Instagram to do it!
 Obviously be smart with who you talk to online and don’t get yourself caught up in anything crazy, but don’t be afraid to reach out to people who you admire.

 Step #6 Get Adventure Photography Clients

 Again, to make all of your adventure photographer dreams come true, you need to sustain yourself.
 In other words, you need to make an income.
 You can read my blog about how to pitch brands and how to create an influencer media kit for some ideas of pitch techniques I use for adventure photography and brand work.

 I also want to note that while I do pitch brands, I am in a place now where brands reach out to me about my adventure photography services.
 You will get there too!
 All of this comes with growth.

-How to Become an Adventure Photographer Step #7: Treat Everything You Do Like Business
+Step #7 Treat Everything You Do Like Business

 On adventure photography trips, I set goals for images and other content I want to capture to make sure I complete jobs to the best of my ability.